Arrowtown

 There are many well preserved buildings that were used by the European and Chinese immigrants who settled during the town's gold mining era.

 History

-Gold was found in the Arrow River in 1862, and a township of 1,000 miners soon sprang up.
+In August 1862 Jack Tewa (known as Maori Jack) found gold in the Arrow River, and a township of 1,000 miners soon sprang up.
 It was initially named Fox's, based on William Fox's claim to have been first to find gold there, but was soon renamed Arrowtown.
 Chinese settlers, who first arrived in the 1870s in Arrowtown were forced to live in huts on the banks of Bush Creek.
 At the high point of the gold rush, the population of Arrowtown rose to over 7,000 and it became the centre of a larger municipality, which covered the new settlements of Macetown, Skippers Canyon and Bullendale (today only ghost towns).